 - Ad Exchange (Market Place)

 It is the place where ad impressions are bought and sold through bids that occur in real time.
 These auctions are carried out in an automated manner, and both the DSPs and the SSPs must be connected to enhance the scope of the largest possible volume of inventory.

 It deals with all the Supports, the Advertising Networks, and the SSP (Supply Side Platform).
 The latter are technologies that allow the publishers of different websites to manage the inventory of their ads to maximize income from digital media.

 Data Suppliers: They are providers that allow having all kinds of data made available to advertisers to use this data within campaigns and, in this way, achieve greater affinity when it comes to impacting target audiences.

 DMP (Data Management Platform): These platforms obtain user data that advertisers or media agencies can use to work with different types of audiences and segments.
 The most relevant of them is not the amount of data but its origin and relevance that will later influence the performance of the campaigns.
 They can come from the actions of advertisers on different channels.

 The process verifies the integrity of the advertising that is served in the media and supports it.
 They ensure that the contracted volume of impressions is being served correctly and as previously negotiated or agreed.
 In addition, thanks to the connection made through the pixel, it is possible to anticipate the blocking of some of the creative on a non-recommended website.

 6. Brand Safe

-Its objective is to protect the image of the advertiser and the brand from guaranteeing a better result in the media.
+Its objective is to protect the image of the advertiser and the brand by guaranteeing a better result in the media.
 Controlled perimeters can be generated by creating so-called “white lists.”
 Through its use, Fahim Moledina guarantees that the content will never be displayed in environments or URLs that have previously been defined.
-That may be a conflict for the interests of the different advertisers.
+That may be a conflict of the interests of the different advertisers.